Kuala Lumpur History

 The city did not complete its constitution until 1972 when it became an independent government and christened its own National Palace.

 Along with many great infrastructure buildings, the British legacy is that many Malayans are fluent in English and they learned how to manage a growing economy with a low crime rate.

 From 1981 onwards, the city developed at an even faster rate than before, this was partly due to the work of the Prime Minister at that time, Dr. Mahathir.
 With his ‘Vision 2020’ he transformed Malaysia into a modern country, and the capital KL became the resemblance of that.

-Petronas Towers has became the symbol of the city.
-Its modern yet, traditional design symbolizes that an Islamic country partakes in modern development.
-KL has also built an extensive network of highways, railroads and rapid transit in one the Top 10 Metro Areas of Asia.
+Petronas Towers has become the symbol of the city.
+It’s modern yet, the traditional design symbolizes that an Islamic country partakes in modern development.
+KL has also built an extensive network of highways, railroads, and rapid transit in one of the Top 10 Metro Areas of Asia.